pymupdf/PyMuPDF/docs/shape.rst

       .. note:: For each pixel in a drawing the following will happen:

-         1. Rule **"even-odd"** counts, how many areas are overlapping at a pixel.
-If this count is **odd** the pixel is regarded **inside**, if it is **even**, the pixel is **outside**.
+         1. Rule **"even-odd"** counts, how many areas contain the pixel.
+If this count is **odd,** the pixel is regarded **inside**, if it is **even**, the pixel is **outside**.

-         2. Default rule **"nonzero winding"** also looks at the orientation of overlapping areas: it **adds 1** if an area is drawn anit-clockwise and it **subtracts 1** for clockwise areas.
+         2. Default rule **"nonzero winding"** also looks at the *"orientation"* of each area containing the pixel: it **adds 1** if an area is drawn anit-clockwise and it **subtracts 1** for clockwise areas.
 If the result is zero, the pixel is regarded **outside**, pixels with a non-zero count are **inside**.

-         In the top two shapes, three circles are drawn in standard manner (anti-clockwise, look at the arrows).
-The lower two shapes contain one (top-left) circle drawn clockwise.
+         Of the four shapes in above image, the top two each show three circles drawn in standard manner (anti-clockwise, look at the arrows).
+The lower two shapes contain one (the top-left) circle drawn clockwise.
 As can be seen, area orientation is irrelevant for the even-odd rule.

    .. index::
       pair: overlay; commit

    .. method:: commit(overlay=True)

       Update the page's :data:`contents` with the accumulated draw commands and text insertions.
-If a *Shape* is not committed, the page will not be changed.
+If a *Shape* is **not committed, the page will not be changed!**

       The method will reset attributes :attr:`Shape.rect`, :attr:`lastPoint`, :attr:`draw_cont`, :attr:`text_cont` and :attr:`totalcont`.
 Afterwards, the shape object can be reused for the **same page**.